manoswita2501/DraftWise/README.md

 DraftWise is a structured research companion for CS/IT projects and papers.
 It helps you move from a rough idea to a workable plan, dataset direction, readable draft sections, and paper/section-level feedback — without feeling overwhelmed.

-> **Ethics note (important):** DraftWise is meant to guide and support learning.
+> **Ethics (disclaimer):** DraftWise is meant to guide and support students in their learning journey.
 It does **not** endorse or recommend submitting AI-generated work as your own.
 Always follow your institution’s academic integrity policies, verify outputs, and write/own your final submission.

 ## Key Features (5 Tabs)